dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

 ```

 ## getProperties
 Get one or more properties with the argument as a JSON array.
+Unsupported properties will not be read by DataCollection API and will be missing in the returned JSON.

 A valid example argument is
 ```json